Maleekabd/Maleekabd/README.md

 # Hello All!

 - 👋 Hi, I’m @MalikAbdurrasyid
-- 👀 I’m interested in Javascript
+- 👀 I’m interested in Javascript and python
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently learning javaScript and python
 - 📫 How to reach me you can follow my [Instagram](http://www.instagram.com/__malikabd)